 Wasabi plants in the garden require rich, consistently moist soil with a slightly acidic to neutral pH.
 If growing in containers, use a one or two-gallon pot with a 10-inch planting depth.
 Mix up some rich soil with compost; slightly heavier than potting mix medium, so it will hold moisture.
 Plant your nursery starts so that they stand upright, leaving part of the rhizome exposed.

 Water your wasabi well at planting and then regularly after this.
 Misting the plants will also help keep them cool.
 Take care not to overwater as these plants don't tolerate waterlogged conditions.

 One important consideration for growing wasabi is that it tolerates only a narrow temperature range, preferring constant temperatures of 45-75 degrees Fahrenheit.

 Temperatures below freezing or above 80 degrees Fahrenheit can kill the plant, so these extremes should be avoided.
 Some coastal locations, such as the Pacific Northwest, provide the suitably cool, temperate weather for growing wasabi.
 Planting in containers means you can move the plants if the thermometer suddenly gets too high or too low.

 If the leaves get droopy or wilted, move the plants to shade and mist them a bit.

-After your first harvest, let the plant grow more leaves and harvest them every 6-8 weeks.
-If you can't eat them all, or give them to friends, the leaves can be blanched and frozen like any greens, or you can make a pesto-like sauce for pasta and rice and freeze it.
+After your first harvest, let the plant grow more leaves and harvest them every 6 to 8 weeks.
+If you can't eat them all or give them to friends, the leaves can be blanched and frozen like any greens, or you can make a pesto-like sauce for pasta and rice and freeze it.

 The stems can also be frozen, but are best eaten fresh.
 They're crunchy and make a good addition to stir-fry dishes or salads.